elatov/elatov.github.io/_posts/2012-06-25-iscsi-login-packet-capture.md

   - tshark
   - wireshark
 ---
 What is seen in a packet capture when an ESX iSCSI initiator success fully logs into the iSCSI target?
 Since iSCSI uses TCP, the first thing that we are going to see is a *3-way TCP hand shake* (More information on 3-way TCP handshake can be found <a href="http://www.inetdaemon.com/tutorials/internet/tcp/3-way_handshake.shtml" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.inetdaemon.com/tutorials/internet/tcp/3-way_handshake.shtml']);">here</a>).
-Now let&#8217;s follow the packets:
+Now let's follow the packets:

 	$ tshark -r iscsi_login.pcap frame.number==4
 	4 2012-04-26 16:12:58.174806 10.131.13.11 -> 10.131.13.10 TCP 57956 3260 57956 > iscsi-target [SYN] Seq=0 Win=65535 [TCP CHECKSUM INCORRECT] Len=0 MSS=1460 WS=16 SACK_PERM=1 TSval=54350554 TSecr=0 11.726356 74

-So that is the SYN (if you haven&#8217;t guessed it yet, the iSCSI iniator IP is 10.131.13.11 and the iSCSI target IP is 10.131.13.10).
+So that is the SYN (if you haven't guessed it yet, the iSCSI iniator IP is 10.131.13.11 and the iSCSI target IP is 10.131.13.10).
 Next we see the SYN/ACK

 	$ tshark -r iscsi_login.pcap frame.number==5